indication/OpenRedmine/doc/STORE.en.md

 CAUTION:
 * Cache data(downloaded issues) are stored WITHOUT encryption.
 To remove cache data immediately , open connection list - show menu - remove all cache
-* This is beta release, so it is not safe for anything
+* This is gamma release, so it is not safe for anything.
+On Android 2.x, the view would be wrong some times.

 Connection:
 * Allow to connect UNSAFE SSL sites powered by transdroid